 She closed with a story about Michael Phelps and his coach, Bob Bowman.
 To get Phelps to perform his best under any circumstance, Bowman would crack Phelps goggles so they’d fill with water during a race, pick Phelps up late for competitions so Phelps would miss a meal and swim hungry, and employed several other techniques.

 Now, we’re not saying you should go to these great lengths to sabotage yourself; certainly not.
 But don’t miss the lesson here – adversity can breed toughness, and toughness is what will help you accomplish your New Year’s resolutions.

-Step 5: When You’ve Missed Three Days of Your New Year’s Resolution, Don’t Give Up
+Step 5: When You’ve Missed Three Days of Workouts and Dieting – Don’t Give Up

-Whether your goal is to win gold, finish a 5K or lose 15 pounds, you’re bound to face adversity.
+Whether your goal is to lose 15 pounds of finish a 5K, you’re bound to face adversity.
 One of the most dangerous hurdles is missing a workout or breaking your diet.

 When that happens, we tend to think back to past failures and confirm the fact that we aren’t cut out to achieve our goals.
 One day passes, then two and, before you know it, you’ve missed an entire week of working out and/or eating right.

 “People miss a few days or cheat on their diet and they say, ‘Forget it.
 I’m not going back to my plan,’” he said.
 “One bad meal or week doesn’t ruin your plan.
 Don’t let a couple bad days throw you off.”